 Any bodybuilder or athlete worth his salt knows that testosterone is an all-important anabolic hormone for gaining strength and building muscle mass.
 Scientists believe that one way testosterone exerts its effects is via its ability to stimulate muscle protein synthesis.
-Bodybuilders across the globe spend millions of dollars every year on worthless products that claim to enhance testosterone production and function.
+Athletes across the globe spend millions of dollars every year on worthless products that claim to enhance testosterone production and function.
 However, the fact is that very few non-pharmaceutical compounds are able to do this.

 The irony is that recent studies have identified one very simple strategy that can dramatically enhance the effectiveness of testosterone production to help you build more muscle, faster.
 In this article I’ll outline this strategy and explain precisely why it’s sure to promote better muscle and strength gains.